-1. The area beneath a home shall be fully enclosed with durable skirting within 60 days of placement in the park or subdivision.
-As a minimum, such skirting shall be a product designed and sold for use as skirting or as approved by the Zoning Administrator.

-- 2. The manufactured home shall have all wheels, axles, transporting lights, and towing apparatus removed. - 3.
+- 1. The area beneath a home shall be fully enclosed with durable skirting within 60 days of placement in the park or subdivision.
+As a minimum, such skirting shall be a product designed and sold for use as skirting or as approved by the Zoning Administrator. - 2.
+The manufactured home shall have all wheels, axles, transporting lights, and towing apparatus removed. - 3.
 The manufactured home shall be at least 12 feet in width along the majority of its length.

-F. Standards for a Manufactured Home or Single-Family Dwelling on Individual Lots in the MHP Zoning District e.
-A manufactured home shall be subject to the standards of Section 14.7.E, shall meet the definition of "Dwelling - Manufactured Home" in Section 15.3, and shall be subject to N1-C building siting standards (Table 4-2) as well as other applicable provisions (such as but not limited to, those governing accessory structures) of this Ordinance.
+F. Standards for a Manufactured Home or Single-Family Dwelling on Individual Lots in the MHP Zoning District

+- 1. One manufactured home or single-family dwelling may be permitted on a lot existing prior to June 1, 2023.
+The manufactured home or single-family dwelling shall be subject to the following standards: - a.
+The lot is not located within a manufactured home park. - b.
+The lot abuts a public street. - c.
+Only one dwelling shall be permitted per lot. - d.
+Subdivision of an existing lot shall be prohibited. - e.
+A manufactured home shall be subject to the standards of Section 14.8.E, shall meet the definition of "Dwelling Manufactured Home" in Section 15.3, and shall be subject to N1-C building siting standards (Table 4-2) as well as other applicable provisions (such as but not limited to, those governing accessory structures) of this Ordinance. - f.
+A single-family dwelling shall be subject to the standards of the N1-C Zoning District, as well as other applicable provisions (such as, but not limited to, those governing accessory structures) of this Ordinance.